Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

-Let us fix a unital (or contractive) unit from the generating set of a strong type I system.
-Theorem \ref{scdilthm} (or Remark \ref{scdilrem}) tells us that the \nbd{E_0}semigroup constructed from it is strongly continuous, so that the product system inherits a strongly continuous structure, clearly having $\xi^\odot$ among the strongly continuous sections.
-It is important to know if the other units in $S$ are strongly continuous sections, too.
+Let us fix a unital unit from the generating set of a weak type I system.
+Theorem \ref{scdilthm} tells us that the \nbd{E_0}semigroup constructed from it is strongly continuous, so that the product system inherits a strongly continuous structure having $\xi^\odot$ among the strongly continuous sections (Corollary \ref{scscor}).
+It is important to know whether the other units in $S$ are strongly continuous sections, too.

-The next result gives general criteria to check if a unit is strongly continuous.
-The only-if-direction of the first part is a strong version of a considerable improvement of $3\Rightarrow 1$ in \cite[Lemma 4.4.11]{BBLS04}.
+The next result gives general criteria to check if a unit is a strongly continuous section.
+The if-direction of the first part is a strong version of a considerable improvement of $3\Rightarrow 1$ in \cite[Lemma 4.4.11]{BBLS04}.
 Also the other statements, true also in the situation of \cite[Lemma 4.4.11]{BBLS04} (for continuous units in continuous product systems), are new.